Trying Something (Else) New: The Anderson’s (for my lawn and garden)

 I decided, “enough is enough,” and, “I’m getting too old for this sh__,” and was going to go with Scott’s 4-bag season system until … whoa … The Anderson’s got my attention.

-Oh, right, I had grubs … bad … and after the winter thaw I had lots and lots of grub damaged areas so I knew Spring 2026 was going to be all kill-the-grubs, plant seed, water alot, and rebuilding my lawn was gonna be work.
+Oh, right … this spring … I had grubs … bad … and after the winter thaw I had lots and lots of grub-damaged areas so I knew Spring 2026 was going to be kill-the-grubs, plant seed, water alot, and rebuild my lawn.
+I knew I had my work cut out for me.

 The Anderson’s has seed.
 The Anderson’s has grub control.
 The Anderson’s has early season pre-emergent stuff.
 They have liquid for spot spraying and I just got their Weed & Feed that was has 24-0-16 on the bag, which is different than what I see at the store, and because their website says they have, “a commitment to delivering the best lawn care solutions to homeowners” . . .
 I trust them.
 And I only just met them.